Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-authentication.md

 |appId | A unique application ID assigned to your Kommunicate account.|
 |conversationTitle | All conversations will have this title.
 Once the conversation is assigned to one of your team members, their name would come as the conversation title.|

  > NOTE:  APP_ID is a unique application ID assigned to your Kommunicate account.
-You can get it from the install section in Kommunicate Dashboard.
+You can get it from the [Install section](https://dashboard.kommunicate.io/settings/install) in Kommunicate Dashboard.
 Example:
 ```javascript